QCaudron/fieldday/_sources/location.md

 ## Amenities

 We will have a hand-washing station and ADA-compliant portapotties, as well as potable water.
 Meals will be provided for Saturday lunch and dinner, as well as breakfast on Sunday.
 If you have dietary requirements, please [let us know](./contact) as soon as possible.

+Please ensure you bring anything you may need -- sunscreen (we hope...), snacks and drinks, a folding chair...

+## On-site communications

+We'll use **146.460 MHz FM simplex** for local comms.
+Bring an HT and join in the local chat.